Cian Foley BSc, PG Dip, QQI Level 6 Sports Nutrition (Distinction)

-Cian Foley graduated top of his class from the BSc in Applied Computing degree at Waterford Institute of Technology in 1999 and soon after started his career as a researcher at the internationally acclaimed TSSG post graduate facility at the same institute.
+Cian Foley graduated with top results in the BSc in Applied Computing degree at WIT in 1999 and soon after started his career as a researcher at the internationally acclaimed TSSG post graduate facility at the same institute.
 Cian spent almost a decade working on various telecommunication and IT projects during his time at the TSSG.
-His main focus as a senior researcher was in the provision of services over Instant Messaging and had a clear vision of a day when communicating with services via instant messaging would be as seamless as communicating with another human being.
+His main focus as a senior researcher was in the provision of services over Instant Messaging (IM) and had a clear vision of a day when communicating with services via IM would be as seamless as communicating with another human being.
 He lead and was involved in a number of large EU and Enterprise Ireland funded projects in this area and published a paper (IMPRUVE) with his colleagues on the subject.
 An EU proposal entitled IM Enabled that Cian lead ranked 1st out of 70 applications that year.
-This research was carried out 12 years ago, and today we are still seeing the emergence of such services, known as bots, over instant messaging systems such as Skype and Facebook.
+This research was carried out well over a decade ago, and today we are still seeing the emergence of such services, known as bots, over instant messaging systems such as Slack and Facebook.

-During that time, Cian created and ran a local website known as UpTheDeise.com which had a large local following before the emergence of social media sites such as Facebook.
-The site’s popularity lead to the research, compilation, creation and publication of Cian’s first book, a successful local book of colloquialisms known as The Deise Dictionary of Waterford Slang, which was a surprise Christmas hit and was launched by internationally acclaimed magician, Keith Barry (advisor for the movies Now You See Me 1&2).
+In his spare time while at WIT, Cian created and ran a local community website, which had a large local following before the mass popularity of social media sites such as Facebook.
+This lead to the research, compilation, creation and publication of Cian’s first book, a successful local book of colloquialisms known as The Deise Dictionary of Waterford Slang, which was a surprise Christmas hit and was launched by internationally acclaimed magician, Keith Barry (advisor for the movies Now You See Me 1&2).

-Based on this success, in 2007, Cian left the TSSG to take part in a post graduate diploma in Enterprise Management to pursue a career in the private sector.
-During the diploma, he created a site that collected and organised Irish slang by social media popularity and published 4 more books based on this content including For Focal Sake – A 32 County Guide to Irish Slang.
+Based on this success, in 2007, Cian left the TSSG to take part in a Postgraduate Diploma in Enterprise Management to pursue a career as a self-employed entrepreneur.
+During the diploma, he created a site that collected and organised Irish slang by social media popularity and published For Focal Sake – A 32 County Guide to Irish Slang, which has since gone out of print.
 The book was featured on various radio shows including Ryan Tubridy’s show on RTE radio.
 It also featured in a monthly section on Ryan Air’s in-flight magazine.
 Cian graduated from the Diploma in 2008 and won South East Ireland Entrepreneur of the Year award (SEEPP Enterprise Awards).